 The Initial Exchange Offering

 But there are still problems remaining for investors.
 It is not transparent how the projects are chosen.
-The offering parties do not answer to any regulatory body and don’t have to meet any criteria for a registered security.
+The offering parties do not answer to any regulatory body.

 While there are some checks in place investors still rely on a completely unregulated party and carry a high risk.